 You’ll need a Confluence Cloud account to create the integration.
 If you don’t have one already, check out this link:

 2. Get the right number of Confluence licenses

-Your service project agents will need a Confluence license to create and edit knowledge base articles.
-However, service project customers won’t need a license to view these articles.
+Your service desk agents will need a Confluence license to create and edit knowledge base articles.
+However, service desk customers won’t need a license to view these articles.

 Good to know

 Read Confluence Cloud licensing and pricing to learn more.

 3. Create a user with the right permissions to access Confluence